01 of 07

 - Emphasize your strengths and never misrepresent.

 - Mention if you are offering a free service or item.
-More than discounts offering something free can bring customers in.
+Although discounts can bring in customers, offering something for free can bring in additional ones.
 You can offer free sales tax or free delivery.
 Think about ways of making this possible and the trade-offs.

 - Make your advertising more concentrated.
 Instead of advertising within a 25-mile radius, bring it down to 15 miles and advertise more intensively.